Chymyst/chymyst-core/docs/chymyst01.md

 ### Logging the flow of reactions and molecules

 To get asynchronous, real-time logging information about the molecules being consumed or injected and about the reactions being started, the user can set the logging level on the RS.
-This is done by calling `setLogLevel` on any molecule injector that is bound to that RS.
+This is done by calling `setLogLevel` on any molecule injector bound to that RS.

 ```scala
 counter.setLogLevel(2)